Skip to main content

 You should provide privacy information at least at these moments in the user journey.

-You should consider how to provide transparency information then.
+You should consider how to provide privacy information then.
 For example, you could use a just-in-time notice or refer people to your privacy policy.

 Example